Police remove pro-Palestinian students from Paris’s Sciences Po university

 “To do that, we have to sideline those who single out Jewish students as complicit in genocide,” he added.

-In the northeastern city of Lille, the ESJ journalism school was blocked off, according to the AFP news agency.
+In the northeastern city of Lille, the ESJ journalism school was blocked off, according to AFP.

 Students at the city’s nearby branch of Sciences Po had their identities checked before they were allowed in via a back entrance to sit exams.

-About 100 students had occupied a lecture hall at Science Po’s Lyon branch late on Thursday, while a blockade at a university site in nearby Saint-Etienne was cleared on Thursday morning by police.
+About 100 students had occupied a lecture hall at Sciences Po’s Lyon branch late on Thursday, while a blockade at a university site in nearby Saint-Etienne was cleared on Thursday morning by police.

 French Prime Minister Gabriel Attal’s office said such protests would be dealt with using “total rigour”, adding that 23 university sites had been “evacuated” on Thursday.